ARWNI2S/TheCorporateWars/whitepaper/roadmap/deployment/README.md

 The deployment plan was initially designed to support the provision of _rent_ on the Solana network, integrating with the game's self-sustaining economy.

-The original idea was to progressively roll out the worlds, initially self-funding the deployment of a sector or subsector, and later opening the expansion to the community: offering them ways to participate both in the unfolding of the galaxy and in supporting the game's economy.
+The original idea was to progressively roll out the worlds, initially self-funding the deployment of a sector or subsector, and later opening the expansion to the community: offering them ways to participate both in the unfolding of the Charted Space and in supporting the game's economy.

 > ...and right there, at that moment, the expansion of _Milieu 0_ (_T4_), with its 'mini-game' of the _First Survey_.
 Bam!
 Right in the face!\
 > ...more or less something like that. :P\